What Will This Publication Address?

 Are we spending too much for both basics and luxuries?
 Do we fully understand how our kosher food and mitzva, chasuna, and educational resources are produced and delivered?
 Do crime, corruption, and dishonesty exist within our communities and are they impacting our lives?
 Is our tzedaka money well spent?
 Do changes in the world around us mean that perfecting Torah observance requires fresh perspectives?

-Look for articles addressing the impact of developing social trends, worrying developments, and injustice.
-We're especially interested in deep-dive investigative journalism, where we can assess real-world data and inside information to uncover the full truth behind our stories.
+Look for articles addressing the impact of innovations in Jewish practice, developing social trends, worrying developments, and injustice.
+We have a special interest in deep-dive investigative journalism, where we can assess real-world data and inside information to uncover the full truth behind our stories.

 How Will We Work?